 Lymphedema

-The diagnosis "lymphedema" is little known in the population.
+Lymphoedema is a little-known diagnosis among the general public.
 Yet many people suffer from this disease.
 Lymphedema often develops after an operation or after radiation in the course of cancer treatment.
 Rarely, lymphedema is congenital.
 However, the disease and its course can be significantly improved by suitable measures and timely treatment.

 Overview: What is lymphedema?